 Double it or triple it to make multiple houses, print out the gingerbread house template printable, and grab the recipe for the gingerbread house icing to glue it all together.
 It makes for such a fun family project!

 Thick in the holiday season, it is so easy to get caught up in my to do list.
 It happens every year!
-But what I also really try to make happen every year is weaving in Christmas traditions – big and small – that my kids will remember forever.
+But every year I really try to weave in Christmas traditions – big and small – that my kids will remember forever.

 Making Gingerbread Houses is such a perfect family tradition that your kids will love and will always remember.
 And it doesn’t have to be a stressful project.
 I have an easy to follow recipe, easy to use templates to cut it all out, and the best gingerbread house icing to glue it all together!

 This is a recipe that I dug out of a super old kids activity cookbook from the library a million years ago.
 The recipe for the gingerbread dough is delicious, and flavorful.
 It holds up perfect for cute gingerbread houses great for decorating.
 I actually used this gingerbread dough recipe a few years ago to make these great gingerbread cookies and it works perfect for that too.

 This is a brief overview of how to make this amazing gingerbread house recipe.
 For the full recipe with all of the measurements, be sure to see the recipe card at the bottom of the post.

 - Make the gingerbread house dough.
 Read all my tips and tricks for the dough below.